 McLean watches with fury and helplessness, disturbed by the disconnect between performance and reality.

-The lines capture frustration with how far things have fallen.
+He was furious with how far things had fallen.

 No angel born in Hell